Radial Oscillations of Scalar Hair in Black Hole Bombs: dynamic evolution of scalar fields

 To gain deeper insights, we impose an initial scalar field perturbation of amplitude $p=0.26$ in numerical simulations.
 Varying the gauge coupling constant $q$ reveals that hairy black hole solutions emerge exclusively within the range $qM_{0}\in[2.998,5.286]$.
 For smaller $q,$ the black hole initially exchanges energy and charge with the scalar field, but rapidly absorbs the scalar field entirely, resulting in an enlarged bald RN black hole.
 For larger $q,$ the evolution resembles the weak-coupling case albeit with more pronounced transient energy-charge exchange.
 Ultimately, all extracted energy and charge are reabsorbed by the black hole, forming a more massive bald RN black hole.

 Without loss of generality, we further fix $qM_{0}=4$ to simulate the evolution and present the dynamical results.
 In Figure \ref{fig1}, we observe that the scalar field energy $E_{\psi},$ black hole mass $M_{B},$ scalar field charge $Q_{\psi}$ and black hole charge $Q_{h}$ all experience periodic growths and declines over a long period.
 These quantities oscillate with identical frequencies, a feature that will be analyzed in detail in subsequent sections.
-Periodic variation of scalar field energy, akin to the phenomenon seen in Kerr black holes \citep{Arvanitaki:2010sy,Yoshino:2015nsa}.and confined RN black holes \citep{Sanchis-Gual:2015lje,Sanchis-Gual:2016tcm,Bosch:2016vcp} due to linear superradiant instability.
+Periodic variation of scalar field energy, similar to the nonlinear dynamics observed in Kerr black holes \citep{Arvanitaki:2010sy,Yoshino:2015nsa} and confined RN black holes \citep{Sanchis-Gual:2015lje,Sanchis-Gual:2016tcm,Bosch:2016vcp}, arising from the nonlinear development of superradiant instability.
+Although the superradiant instability is initially a linear effect, its long-term evolution and eventual saturation require a fully nonlinear treatment.
+The periodic variation in scalar field energy seen in our simulations shares similar features with these nonlinear regimes, where the system undergoes energy exchange between the black hole and the scalar condensate before reaching equilibrium.
 The total charge $Q=0.9M_{0}$ remains unchanged, but a significant amount of charge transfers from the black hole to the scalar field.
 Meanwhile, the event horizon radius $r_{h}$ increases, indicating that the black hole's horizon area $S_{h}$ exceeds that of the seed black hole.
 This confirms the thermodynamic admissibility of the nonlinear process, as it satisfies the second law of black hole thermodynamics---the non-decreasing area law.